T20X/notes/sockets.md

 ## TCP

+SUPER IMPORTANT! ***The TCP protocol offers a byte-stream service, with no notion of message boundaries***

 Transmission Control Protocol accepts data from a data stream, divides it into chunks, and adds a TCP header creating a TCP segment.
 The TCP segment is then encapsulated into an Internet Protocol (IP) datagram, and exchanged with peers.[7]

 The term TCP packet appears in both informal and formal usage, whereas in more precise terminology segment refers to the TCP protocol data unit (PDU), datagram[8]: 5–6  to the IP PDU, and frame to the data link layer PDU: